Table of Contents

-Starting with the 2005-06 season, the NHL again adopted a policy that every game must be played to a conclusion that only featured a winner and a loser.
-If a game remained deadlocked after a five-minute, three-on-three overtime period, the two teams would engage in a penalty-shot shootout until there was a winner, in much the same manner that international soccer competitions are decided by penalties.
+Starting with the 2005-06 season, the NHL adopted a policy that every game must be played to a conclusion that only featured a winner and a loser.
+If a game remained deadlocked after a five-minute, three-on-three overtime period, the two teams would engage in a penalty shootout until there was a winner.

 Similar to the moneyline, you’ll be offered negative or positive odds on three possible outcomes by the conclusion of the three 20-minute periods – home team win, away team win, and tie.
 Your bet is exclusive to regulation-time action.
-It’s as if overtime didn’t exist and tie games were back in vogue in the NHL.
+It’s as if overtime didn’t exist.